marvinrusinek/angular-10-quiz-app/README.md

 ## 🛠️ Powered by Cutting-Edge Technologies

-Built with the latest web technologies, our app harnesses the full potential of Angular, TypeScript, RxJS, and Angular Material to provide a seamless and responsive user experience.
+Built with the latest web technologies, the app harnesses the full potential of Angular, TypeScript, RxJS, and Angular Material to provide a seamless and responsive user experience.
 Angular Material adds a touch of elegance and consistency to the app's design, making it visually appealing and incredibly user-friendly.

 ## 🌟 What's in Store

-This Quiz App is an ever-evolving project.
-We're constantly working on new features and improvements to make your learning experience fresh and captivating.
+This Quiz App is an ever-evolving project, with new features and improvements to make your learning experience fresh and captivating.
 Stay tuned for exciting updates that will keep you engaged.

 ## 🎉 Ready to Get Started?